-Our annual Waste & Materials Management conference is returning online on 24 January at 13:00-17:30 GMT and will explore the best way forward for achieving circular economy and sustainability goals in the management, and re-use, of brownfield and construction waste.
+Our annual Waste & Materials Management conference took place on 24 January at 13:00-17:00 GMT and explored the best way forward for achieving circular economy and sustainability goals in the management, and re-use, of brownfield and construction waste.

 13.00 Welcome from Environment Analyst